aiunibs/unibs_utils/README.md

 ```

 ### files
 A module for loading and saving files.
-Supports txt, json and pickle files
+Supports txt, pddl, json and pickle files

 #### methods:
 * `load_from_folder`: load files from a given folder